 A high profile example to support this argument is the story of Apple.
 From near bankruptcy to generating billions each year, there is no doubt that assumptions were challenged throughout the course of their evolution.

 Ultimately no idea is intrinsically bad, especially in an arena as creative and extensive as technology and apps.
 But even the best ideas need input, advice and testing.
 By failing to engage with experts and users and take their advice on board, your first thought or approach is less likely to be adapted to meet the complexities of your mobile app project.
-This puts your app a step closer to failure.
+This puts your app in danger of failure.

 #4.
 Get started without any research.